firecmsco/firecms/README.md

 - [x] Implementation of fields for every property (except Geopoint)
 - [x] Native support for Google Storage references and file upload.
 - [ ] Geopoint field
+- [ ] Hook after saving an entity
+- [ ] Allow set up of a project using a CLI create-firecms-app
 - [x] Real-time Collection view for entities
 - [ ] Encoding pagination in URL for improved navigation
 - [x] Custom additional views in main navigation